johnmackintosh/johnmackintosh.github.io/_posts/2021-03-28-popthemes.md

 1990 was a heck of a year in the UK.
 [Just look at this list of tracks](https://en.wikipedia.org/wiki/List_of_UK_top-ten_singles_in_1990) that made the top ten throughout that year.
 New Kids on the Block, Kylie, Vanilla Ice, and Jive Bunny.

 In amongst all this madness, along comes Betty Boo, with an absolute [choon](https://youtu.be/H8iDrGW39EA).
 If you haven't heard it before, then it's a bit of an ear worm.
 You've been warned.
-I love the beat, I keep thinking this reminds me of [Cornershop's 'Brimful of Asha'](https://youtu.be/5LBnMRWeV-E) (another belter), but this came out first.
+I love the beat, I keep thinking this reminds me of [Cornershop's 'Brimful of Asha'](https://youtu.be/5LBnMRWeV-E) (another belter, mainly because of the sweet drum fill at 03:06), but this came out first.
 I also love the way she 'na na na na's' the guitar solo.
 Legendary stuff.
 If forced, I would probably say Chris Isaak's 'Blue Hotel' was the best track of the year, based on the list that I've linked, but this would run it close.

 I was going to go with 'Doing the Do', if only because I could then use the terrible pun 'Doing the Do.Call', but as you can see, I decided not to, because I'm better than that.